Facebook the focus of U.S. Justice Dept and state AGs meeting

 Nebraska Attorney General Doug Peterson was also present and issued a similar statement.

-Florida Attorney General Ashley Moody, whose state is one of the lead states on the probe, North Carolina Attorney General Josh Stein, Iowa Attorney General Tom Miller also attended the meetings, their offices said.
+North Carolina Attorney General Josh Stein and Iowa Attorney General Tom Miller also attended the meetings, their offices said.

 James and Peterson reiterated concerns that Facebook and other big tech companies engage in anti-competitive practices, expose consumer data to potential data breaches and push up advertising prices.